 Once the three-credit practicum experience has been completed, students will pursue a six-credit internship including six hundred clock hours in a supervised setting reflective of their professional goals (mental health or school setting).
 The setting shall provide an advanced level of supervised practical counseling experience.
 Students will gain practice in performing the work of counselors, providing direct service.
-The internship courses presume increased responsibility and ongoing practical experience in the counseling profession - whether in agencies, hospitals, or schools.
+The internship courses presume increased responsibility and angoing practical experience in the counseling profession - whether in agencies, hospitals, or schools.
 Success in the internship is a requirement for graduation.
 Weekly class meetings provide group supervision by faculty and a shared learning process.
 Prior to initiating this course, students will be informed of internship policies and will indicate their agreement to uphold internship standards.
-Each student obtains professional liability insurance from the university and individual sites may require other assurances, for example, fingerprinting, health screening or background checks.
+Each student obtains professional liability insurance from the college and individual sites may require other assurances, for example, fingerprinting, health screening or background checks.
 Advisor approval required.
+Prerequisite: CPS 590 precedes internship courses.

-CPS 689 Advanced Seminar in Rational Emotive Behavior Therapy [REBT] (3)
+CPS 689 Advanced Seminar in Rational Emotive Behavior Therapy (3)

 Provides students with an in-depth understanding of the theory and applied techniques of REBT.
 Topics include basic principles of REBT, assessment and diagnosis, rational-emotive in-session therapeutic strategies, use of homework assignments, socialization of the client to the REBT model, and counseling issues such as transference, countertransference, and termination.
 Students gain practice in developing skill in utilizing the REBT model.
+Prerequisite: CPS 557.

-CPS 699 Special Topics in Counseling (3)
+CPS 699 Special Topics in Counseling (1-3)